 You have a to-do list stored somewhere at this very moment.
 It might be on your phone, on a notepad, or if you’re especially brave, you have it memorized.
 I know most of you swear by your to-do list and it’s the thing that keeps you going.
 You start each day by checking it and end the night by writing your goals for the next day.
 But are things still being left unchecked at the end of the day?
 Do you wish you could get more done in less time?

-Productivity is a balancing act between doing tasks well and in a timely manner.
+How to be productive is a balancing act between doing tasks well and in a timely manner.
 Remember, you aren’t being productive if you’re just rushing through tasks and the end result is lacking.
-The key to becoming more productive and efficient is adding in small time savers that add up.
+The key to be more productive and efficient is adding in small time savers that add up.

 Freeing up minutes or even hours in our day leaves us with a great sense of accomplishment and more time to focus on things that matter to us.

 Remember you’re not in it alone!
 We all procrastinate and secretly hope that some tasks will just disappear.
 But day after day, they’re still there.
+Developing productive habits can help.
 So, with a little willpower (ok… A LOT of willpower) and these do’s and don’ts, you will finally cross, check, and delete items off your list and accomplish much more in so much less time.

-2. Block time on your calendar for your most important tasks.
+Block time on your calendar for your most important tasks.
 Just like you would be focused during a client meeting, commit yourself 100% to the work you scheduled.
 Make sure the tasks you write down are clear.
 The “start new project” line you wrote the night before will not be seem very achievable or clear-cut at 3pm the next day.
-Instead of vague goals like starting a project, break them down into clear and actionable tasks.
+Instead of vague goals like starting a project, you’ll be more productive if you break them down into clear and actionable tasks.
 For example, instead of “start new project” write down “create a timeline for the new website launch.”

 Multi-tasking doesn’t work.
-Some people are proud multi-taskers but, in the end, it always ends up costing more time than saving it.
+Some people are proud multi-taskers but, in the end, multitasking is not how to be more productive.
+It always ends up costing more time than saving it.
 Whenever you switch from one task to another, you spend time having to refocus and the other things you are working on still linger in your mind.
 When attempting to multitask instead of dedicating your focus, you actually end up getting less done.

-8. If something takes less than two minutes to complete, do it right away.
-Tasks like cleaning up your workspace, sending a thank you note, or creating an invoice take a couple minutes but save time and worry in the long run.
+If something takes less than two minutes to complete, be productive and do it right away.
+Tasks like cleaning up your workspace, sending a thank you note, or creating an invoice take a couple of minutes but save time and worry in the long run.

-9. Challenge yourself.
-If you think you need an hour to complete something, give yourself 40 minutes.
+The key to mastering how to be more productive is to push beyond your limits.
+If you think you need an hour to complete something, put your productive habits to the test and give yourself 40 minutes.
 This inspires a sense of hyper-focus.
 You’ll be surprised at how much you can accomplish when in competition with yourself!